 2) Health Services Research (HSR) focuses on access to emergency care, quality of emergency care, and patient outcomes.
 This includes the National ED Inventories (NEDI) along with patient safety and workforce studies.

 All EMNet programs are based at the EMNet Coordinating Center (ECC) at the Massachusetts General Hospital in Boston.
-Dr. Carlos Camargo founded all programs, is the EMNet Division Chief, and chairs the EMNet Steering Committee.
+Dr. Carlos Camargo founded all programs, is the EMNet Division Chief, and chairs the EMNet Scientific Advisory Board.
 Ashley Sullivan is the Director of the ECC.
 Investigators include Kohei Hasegawa, Maggie Samuels-Kalow, and Kori Zachrison.
-Members of the 2018-2020 EMNet Steering Committee are Jeff Caterino, Kohei Hasegawa, Robert Freishtat, and Jonathan Mansbach.
+Members of the 2018-2020 EMNet Scientific Advisory Board are Jeff Caterino, Kohei Hasegawa, Robert Freishtat, and Jonathan Mansbach.
 For an overview in PowerPoint, please click here.
 For a PDF of the overview, please click here.
 For further information, please contact us.